Primus Kinjia Review

 Time to Boil

 The Kinjia has very user-friendly knobs, and it simmers with ease.
-The flame is hard to see when it's turned down low, but our ability to fine tune and feel confident with accurate flame control was excellent.
-The small two-inch burners did create a bit of a hot spot in the center of cookware, particularly with thinner pans, but for most meals, this wasn't a problem.
+The flame is hard to see when it's turned down low, but the ability to fine-tune and feel confident with accurate flame control is excellent.
+The small two-inch burners do create a bit of a hot spot in the center of cookware, particularly with thinner pans, but for most meals, this isn't a problem.
 You will need to keep a lighter handy for this stove, as it does not have an auto-ignition system.

 Ease of Set Up